j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ReadMe.md

 CMD (Run as admin)\
 Powershell AddShortcuts.ps1

+-Telemetry      To disable telemetry reporting. true (default)\
+-ForceRepair    Force repair shortcuts that are not pointing to right pinned targets. false (default)\
+-VssRecovery    Use VSS recovery to restore lnk files. false (default)\
+-Verbose        Verbose\
+                Value 0: No stdout and no log file\
+                Value 1: Only stdout (default)\
+                Value 2: both stdout and log file output\
+                Value 3: detailed stdout along with log file output

 **Note:** This script requires Powershell 5.x and not Powershell 7.x\
 **Note 2:**  The logic depends on Windows Event entries that contain the 3 impacted SIU versions.
-But those events get rotated especially as days pass, so you'll may see 'Machine was not impacted by ASR rule', 'Machine didnt get affected' respectively for the scripts.
-Force parameter is for that purpose.\
+But those events get rotated especially as days pass, so you'll may see 'Machine was not impacted by ASR rule', 'Machine didnt get affected' respectively for the scripts. -ForceRepair parameter is for that purpose.\
-**Note 3:**  When running the AddShortcuts.ps1, you should consider passing the -force parameter.
+**Note 3:**  When running the AddShortcuts.ps1, you should consider passing the -ForceRepair parameter.

 **Q:** I'm missing shortcuts after running AddShortcuts.ps1\
 **A:** The app shortcuts that will be recovered by default are listed in Q17 here https://aka.ms/ASR_shortcuts_deletion_FAQ\